Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Okmulgee, Capital of Oklahoma?

-Judge A. L. Beckett, pioneer of Indian Territory days, was an authority on Creek Indian affairs with emphasis on the political angles.
+Judge A. L. Beckett, a pioneer of Indian Territory days, was an authority on Creek Indian affairs with emphasis on the political angles.
 He wrote an article that was published in the Times-Democrat on September 26, 1926.
 It called attention to a little known or little remembered stage of development of the Indian country politically.

 Judge Beckett, former Okmulgeean, was the first county judge of Haskell County after statehood.
 He later practiced law in Oklahoma City after he had served as secretary of the state school land commission under Gov. W.H.
 (Alfaalfa Bill) Murray, whose gubernatorial campaign he launched with a constitutional convention reunion in Okmulgee.